SestoAle/DeepCrawl/README.md

 ## Usage and examples
 There are more methods to train one agent with the model described in [proposed model](#proposed-model) section:
-* for Linux system, the repository provides a built environment which can be used to start the training without Unity Editor:
+* for Linux and MacOS systems, the repository provides a built environment which can be used to start the training without Unity Editor:
 ```bash
 python3 deepcrawl_rl.py --game-name="envs/DeepCrawl-training-env"